tmobile/magentaA11y/_checklist-web/search.md

   tab: |
     Focus moves to the search text input and search button [if present] and there is a highly visible visual indication of keyboard focus
   space: |
-    Search button is activated
+    Search button is activated [if present]
   enter: |
     Search is activated [if present]

 mobile:
   swipe: |
-    Focus moves to the search text input and search button
+    Focus moves to the search text input and search button [if present]
   doubletap: |
-    Search button is activated
+    Search button is activated [if present]

 screenreader:
   name:  |